juliaanto/1705477-sedona-30/Readme.md

 ## General Information
-Sedona is an educational project implemented while studying at a professional online course [“HTML and CSS.
-Professional website layout”](https://htmlacademy.ru/intensive/htmlcss) from [HTML Academy](https://htmlacademy.ru/).
+Sedona is an educational project implemented while studying at a professional online course [HTML and CSS.
+Professional website layout](https://htmlacademy.ru/intensive/htmlcss) from [HTML Academy](https://htmlacademy.ru/).
 This is my first project, do not judge strictly :)